Tacinight/ruby-gsoc-2018/README.md

 1. We don't have to create st_table for small hash(but it will when necessary)
 2. the code is written into hash.c (while st_table code is in st.c). its easy to bind small hash with transient heap, and by default, when using st_table, it uses the malloced space.

-So the basic data structure are looked like this.
+So the basic data structure look like this.
 ```c
 #define LINEAR_TABLE_MAX_SIZE 8